LonoCloud/cloudformation-inline-macros/README.md

 ## Description

-The cfn-inline-1.0.yaml template defines a "meta" macro system that allows cloudformation macros to be define within the same template in which they are used.
+The cfn-inline-1.0.yaml template defines a "meta" macro system that allows cloudformation macros to be defined within the same template in which they are used.
 This is done by defining macros in the Metadata section which can then be called with 'Fn::Macro' definitions within the template.